AlenaSG/blog-ember/README.md

 # blog

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an Ember app developed as a blog for my friend's daughter.

 ## Prerequisites